MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementAccessPackage.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ACCESSPACKAGESINCOMPATIBLEWITH <IMicrosoftGraphAccessPackage1\[]>: The access packages that are incompatible with this package.
+`ACCESSPACKAGESINCOMPATIBLEWITH <IMicrosoftGraphAccessPackage[]>`: The access packages that are incompatible with this package.
 Read-only.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-  - `[AccessPackagesIncompatibleWith <IMicrosoftGraphAccessPackage1[]>]`: The access packages that are incompatible with this package.
+  - `[AccessPackagesIncompatibleWith <IMicrosoftGraphAccessPackage[]>]`: The access packages that are incompatible with this package.
 Read-only.
   - `[AssignmentPolicies <IMicrosoftGraphAccessPackageAssignmentPolicy[]>]`:
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-    - `[AccessPackage <IMicrosoftGraphAccessPackage1>]`: accessPackage
+    - `[AccessPackage <IMicrosoftGraphAccessPackage>]`: accessPackage
     - `[AllowedTargetScope <String>]`: allowedTargetScope
     - `[AutomaticRequestSettings <IMicrosoftGraphAccessPackageAutomaticRequestSettings>]`: accessPackageAutomaticRequestSettings
       - `[(Any) <Object>]`: This indicates any property can be added to this object.